-The Commercial Lines segment writes primary liability, physical damage, and other auto-related insurance for automobiles and trucks owned and/or operated predominately by small businesses as a part of the commercial auto market.
-We offer these products in 50 states; we do not currently write Commercial Lines products in the District of Columbia.
-This business represented 12% of our total net premiums written in 2018, compared to 11% in both 2017 and 2016.
-Our Commercial Lines customers on average insure approximately two vehicles.
-Even though we continue to write about 90% of our Commercial Lines business through the Agency channel, we are seeing more small business owners purchasing their insurance on a direct basis.
+The Commercial Lines segment writes auto-related primary liability and physical damage insurance, and business-related general liability and property insurance, each predominately for small businesses.
+This business represented 13% of our total net premiums written in 2019, 12% in 2018, and 11% in 2017.
+We offer our auto products in 50 states, and do not currently write Commercial Lines products in the District of Columbia.
+Our Commercial Lines auto customers insure approximately two vehicles on average.
+Even though we continue to write about 85% of our Commercial Lines business through the agency channel, we are seeing more small business owners purchasing their insurance on a direct basis.

 There are approximately 330 competitors in the total U.S. commercial auto market.
-We primarily compete with about 50 other large companies/groups, each with over \$150 million of commercial auto premiums written annually.
+We primarily compete with about 50 other large companies/groups, each with over \$200 million of commercial auto premiums written annually.
 These leading commercial auto insurers comprise about 80% of this market.
-Our Commercial Lines business ranked number one in the commercial auto insurance market for 2017 based on premiums written, and we believe that we continued to hold that position for 2018.
+Our Commercial Lines business ranked number one in the commercial auto insurance market for 2018 based on premiums written, and we believe that we continued to hold that position for 2019.